sophiagodoy/customer_service_system/README.md

 # Customer Service System

-This is a simple C++ program designed to manage a customer queue efficiently using a linked list structure.
-The system allows you to add, attend, remove, and reverse the order of customers in the queue, making it a practical tool for managing customer service flow.
+This C++ project implements a customer service system using a **queue** data structure.
+It allows performing operations like adding customers, attending to customers, removing specific customers, and even reversing the queue.
+The system handles customer IDs and names, offering an interactive menu for easy usage.

 ## Features

-- **Add Customer**: Adds a new customer to the end of the queue, storing their ID and name.
+- **Add Customer**: Add a new customer to the queue with their ID and name.
-- **Attend Customer**: Removes and processes the customer at the front of the queue.
+- **Attend Customer**: Attend to the customer at the front of the queue.
-- **Remove Specific Customer**: Finds and removes a customer by their ID.
+- **Remove Specific Customer**: Remove a specific customer from the queue by their ID.
-- **Reverse Queue**: Reverses the current order of customers in the queue.
+- **Invert Queue**: Reverse the order of the customers in the queue.
-- **Display Queue**: Shows all customers currently in the queue.
+- **Display Queue**: View the current queue of customers.

-## Project Structure

-The program is based on the following core structures:
-- **Linked List**: Each customer is represented as a node with a pointer to the next node, enabling efficient queue operations.
-- **Queue Structure**: Manages the nodes in the queue for customer service purposes.
+## How to Use

+1. Compile the code in a C++ environment.
+2. Choose one of the following options from the interactive menu:
+   - Add a new customer to the queue.
+   - Attend to the customer at the front of the queue.
+   - Remove a customer by their ID.
+   - View the current queue.
+   - Reverse the queue.
+   - Exit the system.